OctopusDeploy/docs/docs/deployment-examples/azure-deployments/cloud-services/index.md

 3. Extract the Cloud Service package (`.cspkg`) to a temporary location.
 4. Any configured or packaged `PreDeploy` scripts are executed.
 5. Variable substitutions in Cloud Service configuration file (`.cscfg`).
-6. Substitute variables in files (if configured).
+6. Substitute variables in templates (if configured).
 7. [.NET XML configuration transformations](/docs/deployment-process/configuration-features/configuration-transforms/index.md) (if configured) are performed.
 8. [.NET XML configuration variables](/docs/deployment-process/configuration-features/xml-configuration-variables-feature.md) (if configured) are replaced.
 9. Any configured or package `Deploy` scripts are executed.